oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Notes**
 * Proposals should include clear descriptions of the workflows for annotators (both those who are working on written translations and audio voiceovers).
+* A lot of the difficulty of this project arises in handling edge cases correctly, while still ensuring that the workflow for creators is as simple as possible.
+Strong proposals would carefully explain how they plan to handle edge cases.

 ***

 ### 2.2.
 Asking students why they picked a particular answer
 We would like to add a feature to the lesson player that allows students to explain how they arrived at a (wrong) answer.
-The aim of this feature is to encourage reflection on the student’s part, as well as provide (anonymized) information to creators about student misconceptions, so that the creator can improve Oppia’s feedback for future students.
+The aim of this feature is to encourage reflection on the student's part, as well as provide (anonymized) information to creators about student misconceptions, so that the creator can improve Oppia’s feedback for future students.

 **Potential mentors**: **@vibhor98** (primary), **@aks681**